sag-gov-integration-unit/webmethods-apigateway-configurator/README.md

 - activate/deactivate apis
 - activate/deactivate applications
 - activate/deactivate packages
-- (more can and will be added based on automation needs)

 Head over to [Using/Testing the webmethods-apigateway-configurator](./testing/README.md) for a detail tutorial on how to use the configurator to apply all the supported config items.